SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin]**

-On your next hit your weapon flares with a bright light, and the attack deals an extra 3d8 radiant damage to the target.
+The next time you hit a creature with a melee weapon attack during this spell's duration, you weapon flares with a bright light, and the attack deals an extra 3d8 radiant damage to the target.
 Additionally, the target must succeed on a Constitution saving throw or be blinded until the spell ends.
 A creature blinded by this spell makes another Constitution saving throw at the end of each of its turns.
 On a successful save, it is no longer blinded.

 # 166. - Call Lightning (V,S) level 3 Conjuration [Concentration] [SOL]